 We're so glad you can see what we see - endless possibilities for transforming this giant, inner-city parkland!
-More than 1000 community ideas for the future Victoria Park are now being reviewed by the team that will bring them to life.
+More than 1000 community ideas for the future Victoria Park were received.

 Jaw-dropping landscapes were a popular theme, with ideas including a new subtropical forest, lookout with views to rival Mt Coot-tha Lookout, mega garden maze, an avenue of jacarandas and huge cascading pools with stepping stones.

 Nods to our history included suggestions for Aboriginal artwork and sculptures, a traditional ornate fountain, and even a prehistoric trail featuring life-size replicas of dinosaurs that would have once roamed the park.